 Please note: a little goes a long way.

-I love using this homemade body butter recipe for oils I want to apply to my feet.
+I love using this whipped body butter recipe for oils I want to apply to my feet.
 I find roller balls tickle, so this is a great alternative 🙂

 Troubleshooting Common Homemade Body Butter Questions